ChloBrand/CST-305-Projects/Project 3/README.md

   y_h(t) = (1/8) cos(2t)
   ```

-- **General Solution**:
+- **Greens Solution**:
   ```
   y(t) = (1/8) cos(2t) + (1/4) t^2 - (1/8)
   ```

 ## Visualization

-The project visualizes both the **homogeneous** and **general solutions** for each of the equations using Matplotlib.
+The project visualizes both the **homogeneous** and **greens solutions** for each of the equations using Matplotlib.
 The solutions are plotted on separate graphs for clarity.

 ### First Equation

 - **Homogeneous Solution**: The solution oscillates as a cosine function with an amplitude of 4.
-- **General Solution**: The solution is a cosine function shifted upwards by 4 units.
+- **Greens Solution**: The solution is a cosine function shifted upwards by 4 units.

 ### Second Equation

 - **Homogeneous Solution**: The solution oscillates with a smaller amplitude, corresponding to the cosine term.
-- **General Solution**: This solution is a combination of a parabolic term and a cosine term.
+- **Greens Solution**: This solution is a combination of a parabolic term and a cosine term.

 ## Code Files